 Aerosmith vs Queen

-Listen to the intro of these two songs. (‘Dude looks like a lady’ vs ‘It’s a kind of magic’)
+Listen to the introduction of these two songs. (‘Dude looks like a lady’ vs ‘Its a kind of magic’)

 TLC vs Lady Gaga